Mold Railway: Wrexham and Minera Joint Railway

-Grouping of the railways
+1923-1983: Grouping of the railways and closure

 In 1923 the main line railways of Great Britain were grouped, under the Railways Act 1921, into one or other of four new, larger companies.
 The LNWR was a constituent of the new London Midland and Scottish Railway.

-Decline
+This then became the London Midland Region of British Railways.

 The original Ffrith branch (from Ffrith Junction to Coed Talon) closed on 29 July 1934, prompted by a derailment at Pontblyddyn.

-In 1939 there were still five daily goods trains between Mold Junction and Hope Junction for interchange with the London and North Eastern Railway (as successor to the WM&CQR) there.
+However, in 1939 there were still five daily goods trains between Mold Junction and Hope Junction for interchange with the London and North Eastern Railway (as successor to the WM&CQR) there.

 The Mold to Brymbo passenger trains reduced to two per day after World War II, but the service was discontinued on 27 March 1950, and the line from Coed Talon to Ffrith closed completely on 1 May 1952.
 The passenger service between Chester and Mold ceased on 30 April 1962 and freight between Mold and Coed-Talon on 27/7/63.

 Ordinary goods services were progressively withdrawn in the 1960s, and after 1972 the line only carried a single specialised traffic.
 From 1950 there was a formaldehyde production factory just north of Mold, operated by Synthite Limited.
 In order to maintain rail connection to the company’s sidings, goods trains ran from Mold and over the WM&CQR connection at Pen-y-ffordd to Wrexham.
 That traffic came to an end so far as rail movements were concerned on 15 March 1983.

 21st century

-In January 2019, the Campaign for Better Transport released a report identifying the line as a Priority 2 for reopening.
+In January 2019, the Campaign for Better Transport released a report identifying the line as a priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).